vitaliiivanovspryker/neuron-ai/CONTRIBUTING.md

 The following is a set of guidelines for contributing to the Neuron AI Framework.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

-## I don't want to read this whole thing I just have a question!!!
+## I don't want to read this whole thing, I just have a question!!!

 > Note: Please don't file an issue to ask a question.
 You'll get faster results by using the resources below.